Revolving door (politics): Applying rules

 The general principle is the following: the Staff Regulation and Article 339 of the Treaty on the Functioning of the European Union apply to all EU officials.
-However, each institution/body/agency has to adopt its own internal rules and to annually report on this implementation of art.
+However, each institution/body/agency has to adopt its own internal rules and to annually report on the implementation of art.
 16 Staff Regulation addressing the revolving doors problem.

-This Staff Regulation addresses the rights and obligations of officials such as their duty of impartiality and loyalty (art.
+This Staff Regulation addresses the rights and obligations of officials, such as their duty of impartiality and loyalty (art.
 11).
 Therefore, the Appointing authority shall examine if there is no conflict of interest undermining the EU official's independence either when recruiting them or when they come back after a break.
 Moreover, EU officials must not have any direct or indirect involvement in matters that may impair their independence (art.
 11 a).
 Also, if they are engaging in an outside activity (paid or unpaid) or any assignment during their mandate, EU officials must seek the authorization of the Appointing authority.
-It shall be refused if it impairs with the EU officials’ duties or the institutions’ interests (art.
+It shall be refused if it impairs with the EU officials' duties or the institutions' interests (art.
 12b).
 Finally, EU official's duties to integrity and discretion continue to stand even after leaving service (art.
 16).
 There is a cooling-off period of two years within which they must notify their intention to engage in a new activity to their institution, aiming at constraining the revolving door problem.
 Finally, EU officials shall refrain from any unauthorized disclosure of information received in the line of their duty (art.
 17).
-Article 339 TFEU highlights the obligation of professional secrecy, during and after EU officials’ services.
+Article 339 TFEU highlights the obligation of professional secrecy, during and after EU officials' services.

 European Commission

 The commissioners are chosen according to their general competence, European commitment and independence "beyond doubts".
 They are also subject to different duties such as independence, integrity and discretion regarding the acceptance of certain benefits and or appointments during and after their mandate (art.
 17 §3 TEU + 245 TFEU).
-If those duties of integrity and discretion are breached, they may be subject to judicial proceedings leading to the suspension of their pension and/or other rights or to be compulsory retired (art.
+If those duties of integrity and discretion are breached, they may be subject to judicial proceedings leading to the suspension of their pension and/or other rights or to be compulsorily retired (art.
 245 + 247 TFEU).

-The Commission has established its own Code of conduct in 1999.
+The Commission established its own Code of Conduct in 1999.
 It was revised already in 2011 and then "reformed" after the Barroso Case in 2017 (cfr infra).
 This last version has been applied since the 1st February 2018.
-The key features concern the declaration of interest, transparency, the cooling off period and the "new" Independent Ethical Committee.
+The key features concern the declaration of interest, transparency, the cooling-off period and the "new" Independent Ethical Committee.